terrapower/armi/doc/requirements/sdid.rst

 Setting and getting state variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The *state* is stored on component-level *parameters*.
+The *state* is stored in *parameters* at the ``block`` level and higher.
 The design and implementation of this subpackage is fully described in :py:mod:`armi.reactor.parameters`.

 Averaging over children